Contact

 Page 1 of 1

-Constantine Cannon represented whistleblower Edward Lacey against Visiting Nurse Service of New York – the largest not-for-profit home health care agency in the United States.
-VNSNY agreed to pay $57 million to resolve allegations it failed to provide home health care visits and services to tens of thousands of New Yorkers and fraudulently billed Medicare and Medicaid.
-Mr. Lacey was an executive at VNSNY for 16 years.
-In his complaint, Mr. Lacey alleged that VNSNY failed to provide its patients all the critical nursing and therapy visits and services their doctors prescribed under the patient Plans of Care.
-He contended that by failing to provide this care, VNSNY endangered the welfare of tens of thousands of its patients while maximizing the company's Medicare and Medicaid reimbursement.
-Mr. Lacey's claims concerning alleged Plan of Care failures impact the entire home health care industry.
-This is the first reported False Claims Act settlement involving allegations of a home health agency failing to follow patient Plans of Care.
-It also is the largest non-kickback False Claims Act settlement ever against a home health care company and the second largest settlement of any home health care fraud case.
-Read more: Press Release; Whistleblower Insider.
+Constantine Cannon represented a whistleblower in a False Claims Act case alleging Visiting Nurse Service of New York, the largest not-for-profit home health agency in the country, failed to provide its patients all the critical nursing and therapy visits and services their doctors prescribed under the patient Plans of Care.
+In June 2020, VNSNY agreed to pay $57 million to settle the matter.
+It is the first reported False Claims Act settlement involving allegations of a home health agency failing to follow patient Plans of Care.
+It also is the largest non-kickback False Claims Act settlement ever against a home health company and the second largest settlement of any home health fraud case.
+Our client received a whistleblower award of roughly $16.5 million.
+Read more -- Politico, Modern Healthcare, CrainsCC.